Catherine22/Algorithms/README.md

 #### Bottom-up merge sort

-Merge sort can be done without recursion.
-That version of merge sort is called bottom-up merge sort.
+An implementation of the merge sort without recursion is called the bottom-up merge sort.
 It works as follows:

 ```
 [4, 2, 6, 8, 1, 5, 3, 9]